Scientific Name

 Description

 Crassula peploides is a low-growing succulent that spreads to form a mat.
-It grows up to 3 inches (7.5 cm) tall.
-Leaves are arranged in small rosettes at branch tips.
+It can grow up to 3 inches (7.5 cm) tall.
+The leaves are arranged in small rosettes at branch tips.
 They are narrow, almost cylindrical or barrel-shaped, but flat on the inside surfaces and slightly curving.
 The leaves taper to somewhat rounded or pointed tips.
-The leaf surface is rough, sometimes with red mottling and overall reddish or blue-green coloring, depending on growing conditions.
+Depending on growing conditions, the leaf surface is rough, sometimes with red mottling and overall reddish or blue-green coloring.
 The trailing stems are pale red.

 The plant produces attractive white and pink flowers in summer and fall.